sirstudly/SpotifyWebJukebox/readme.md

 - Listen to WSS change notifications so we don't need to poll Spotify servers every second
 - Removed Spotify SDK from front-end client
 - Streamlined token retrieval on startup
+- Show more than one song in the "Up next" list
+- Persist auth tokens so it will survive a server restart
+- Default to currently active device (otherwise use preferred device)
+- Prevent duplicate songs from being queued
+- Find a way to uniquely identify users so they can be blacklisted

 v1.0
 - Initial version forked from NowPlaying repo